naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 Hornet: Arr!!!

-[Several groups of police bots makes it to both sides of the ship.
-Hornet and Magma Man rushes to their assigned sides to fend themselves off from the police bots.]
+%Several groups of police bots makes it to both sides of the ship.
+Hornet and Magma Man rushes to their assigned sides to fend themselves off from the police bots.

 Police Bot 1: We have our target on sight!

-[All the police bots on the left side of the ship aims their gun at Magma Man]
+%All the police bots on the left side of the ship aims their gun at Magma Man

 Magma: Arr, ye ain't going to steal my ship and get my treasure!
 That's one thing for certain! [aims both of his arm cannon at the police bots]